 1. Demographic Segmentation

-Demographic segmentation seems to be the starting point for almost every discussion on segmentation — and for good reason.
-Basic demographic information can play a key role in the types of products and services a customer is interested in, as well as what messages will be the most relevant to them.
+Demographic data is typically the starting point for discussions on segmentation.
+Basic demographic information is vital in the types of products and services a customer is interested in and what messaging will be the most relevant to them.

-While individuals within a single demographic group can have sharply different interests and preferences, demographic information can help you understand in broad terms a customers' likely preferences in regards to your brand.
+While individuals within a single demographic group can have sharply different interests, demographic information can help you broadly understand a customer's likely preferences concerning your brand.

 2. Firmographic Segmentation

 You can think of firmographic data as demographic data for businesses instead of people.
 For B2B businesses, firmographic segmentation is a valuable method for categorizing prospective and current business customers.

 Firmographic segmentation can address various grouping factors for an organization.
 Some examples of firmographic data are: